| Type: | Package |

 model <- fit_maihda(health_outcome ~ age + (1 | stratum), data = strata_result$data)

-summary_result <- summary_maihda(model)
+summary_result <- summary(model)

 # With bootstrap CI

-# summary_boot <- summary_maihda(model, bootstrap = TRUE, n_boot = 50)
+# summary_boot <- summary(model, bootstrap = TRUE, n_boot = 50)